COVID-19 Vaccine Update

 Appointments for medical examinations/non-NHS work will need to be arranged by phoning the Practice as these appointment slots will not be available to book online.

 There are Mental Health Advisors at the Practice.
 Referral to the MHA is after discussion with a GP.
-The Mental Health Advisors consultations will mostly be over the phone.
+The Mental Health Advisors consultations will be over the phone or using a video conferencing tool.

 ‘Bring back’ and follow up appointments